 I give up.
 I learnt my lesson – I won’t buy expensive earphones anymore!

-First I didn’t believe it.
+First, I didn’t believe it.
 Now that I went through it, I agree.
 It is a conspiracy – the removal of the headphone jack and the design of (costlier) wireless earphones that are made for you to lose them.

 For my Google Pixel 2, I was searching for long a good Bluetooth earphone.
-I purchased Jabra Elite 65t for Rs.13000 (USD 180) from Amazon India six months back, I was happy with good quality audio, it was comfortable to wear, had good battery life.
-The phone-call quality was poor due to very little noise cancellation in the microphone, otherwise, it was okay.
+I purchased Jabra Elite 65t for Rs.13000 (USD 180) from Amazon India six months back, I was happy with excellent quality audio, it was comfortable to wear, had good battery life.
+The phone-call quality was poor due to little noise cancellation in the microphone, otherwise, it was okay.

 During my trip to Delhi, I lost the left earpiece (in the metro ride from Airport) and then the charging case (in the seat pocket in the Indigo flight back home).
 Now I am left with only the right earpiece which is useless after its last drops of juice is over.